drvinceknight/rsd/src/chs/04-latex.md

 in this case it could be worth outputting the output directly to file and reading it in.
 (Again, avoiding the opportunity for human error).

-Let us write a python script to generate the series expansion for the first 3 terms of the lower bound of the number of primes less than $n$:
+Let us write a python script to generate the series expansion for the first few terms of the lower bound of the number of primes less than $n$:

 $$